Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Living with dogs means you have to clean more frequently.
 However, you can reduce the amount of time you spend on cleaning by investing in the right cleaning supplies.
 When it comes to cleaning up after your dog, you will want to invest in products that trap dog hair well and clean up stains quickly.

-Having a reliable pet stain remover will help you scrub stains more quickly, and they’ll prevent your dog from urinating in the same spot repeatedly.
+Having a reliable enzymatic pet stain remover will help you scrub stains more quickly and help break down odor-causing compounds that may encourage repeated elimination in the same area.

 2. Bathe Your Dog Regularly